 Click here for detailed instructions on how to perform Kapalabhati pranayama.

-When dealing with an imbalance of any kind one must first and foremost apply the proper diet and lifestyle changes needed to create balance.
-However, an appropriate herbal regimen will undoubtably help to expedite the healing process while slowly making the other necessary changes (yes, they take time!).
+When dealing with an imbalance of any kind you must first and foremost apply the proper diet and lifestyle changes needed to create balance.
+However, an appropriate herbal regimen will undoubtedly help to expedite your healing process while you slowly make the other necessary changes (yes, they take time!).

-When dealing with seasonal depression, it will be useful to focus on stimulating herbal remedies that are more geared toward reducing heaviness, increasing blood flow, removing stagnation, stimulating the mind, boosting the mood and treating the overall Kapha that is often prevalent during the winter season.
+When dealing with seasonal depression, it is often useful to take stimulating herbal remedies that reduce heaviness, increase blood flow, remove stagnation, stimulate the mind, boost the mood, and treat the overall Kapha.
 Some of the top Ayurvedic herbs and herbal formulations that fall into this category are:

-No matter the herbs that you choose it will be essential to be consistent with them by taking them in regular intervals each and every day.
-If you are dealing with a severe case of depression, it will be best to seek out the guidance of a knowledgeable Ayurvedic practitioner to get personalized treatment and individualized formulations.
+No matter the herbs you choose, be consistent with them by taking them at similar times daily.
+If you are dealing with a severe case of depression, it may be best to seek guidance from a knowledgeable Ayurvedic practitioner to get personalized treatment and individualized formulations.

 Conclusion

-Seasonal affective disorder is often caused by the increased Kapha that is predominant throughout the winter season and is related to the cold, heavy, dark, damp, dull qualities this time of year brings.
-Whether looking to prevent or treat seasonal depression, one needs to create balance in their life by focusing on a lightening, stimulating diet, lifestyle and herbal regimen.
-By making these beneficial changes slowly but steadily, one will begin to feel a greater sense of lightness, energy and positivity throughout their being.
-By using awareness and taking control of our thought patterns, we can begin to create longterm emotional balance and wellbeing throughout the winter season and beyond!
+Seasonal Affective Disorder is often caused by the increased Kapha that is predominant throughout the winter season and is related to the cold, heavy, dark, damp, dull qualities this time of year brings.
+Whether you are looking to prevent or treat seasonal depression, create balance in your life by focusing on a lightening, stimulating diet, lifestyle, and herbal regimen.
+By making these beneficial changes slowly but steadily, you will begin to feel a greater sense of lightness, energy, and positivity throughout your being.
+By using Awareness and taking control of your thought patterns, you can begin to create long-term emotional balance and well-being throughout the winter season and beyond!